St. Elizabeth Ann Seton Middle School

 Some of the Christian Service Projects at St. Elizabeth Ann Seton include the Father Fred Food Drives, the Carmelite Monastery Advent Project, and the Annual Sweetheart Luncheon for the local Variety Club.
 Each grade also sponsors a CFCA child and helps raise money through an annual walk-a-thon.
 St. Elizabeth Ann Seton also collects hats and mittens during the winter for local families, runs "The OMNI Project" which collects personal and medical supplies Zambian Orphans, and also sponsors "The Solidarity Project" with the San Luis Diocesan School in Matagalpa.
 The students also sell fair trade coffee and chocolate to raise money for the "Ethiopia School Project."
 In recent years, students have become "Prayer Warriors" to help support the soldiers in Iraq through prayer and care packages.
 The SEAS Builder's Club also donates money to the Katie Heintz Memorial Basketball Tournament, which helps raise money for the Oncology Unit at Munson Hospital.
 The students also take part in the "Kids Against Hunger" program when they package food and sent it overseas.

 At the end of the year, students are rewarded with the annual Spirit Week, which consists of daily competitions and ends with a Field day.
 A Father Fred Food Drive is also incorporated into this week, as part of the competition, but also considers the Christian spirit of service.
-The year comes to a close with annual class trips: the 6th grade goes to a local camp, the 7th grade ventures to Mackinac Island, and the 8th grade travels to Michigan Adventure.

 Our goal at St. Elizabeth Ann Seton Middle School is to educate the whole adolescent; spiritually, intellectually and emotionally in a safe environment with high academic expectations, clear guidelines and daily encouragement.